ChaosuiPeng/Note_NeuralComputation/lab2_linear_regression.md

-## Neural Computation Exercise 2: Linear Regression and Gradient Descent
+# Linear Regression and Gradient Descent

 In this exercise, we'll go through another example of linear regression from an implementation perspective.
 We will use the `Boston Housing dataset`, and predict the median cost of a home